The physical origin of positive metallicity radial gradients in high-redshift galaxies: insights from the FIRE-2 cosmological hydrodynamic simulations: Results

 From our analysis of the FIRE-2 galaxy sample, we only see subtle dependence of metallicity gradient on stellar mass.
 Although, we caution that this analysis is performed on the same simulation galaxies over a wide redshift range across their mass assembly history, so there is an inevitable degeneracy between the effects that stellar mass and redshift plays in the evolution of gradients presented here and in Sect.~\ref{subsec:Ztoz}.
 In contrast, the correlation between metallicity gradient and sSFR is stronger.
-This indicates that in galaxies with lower mass (more susceptible to feedback) and active star formation activity (strong feedback), the gas in the ISM is more easily disturbed, leading to the redistribution of metals on a galactic scale, resulting in positive gradients.
+Additionally, for positive gradients, low-mass galaxies (which are more susceptible to feedback) and active galaxies (with stronger feedback) experience more vigorous gas motion in their interstellar medium, leading to metal redistribution on galaxy scale and resulting in the occurence of positive gradients.